Remarks on MAMI's recent determination of $B_{\Lambda}({_{\Lambda}^3}{\rm H})$: 7 He binding energy

 However, the emulsion datum $B_{\Lambda}$(\lamb{7}{Li})=5.58$\pm$0.05~MeV used above is in conflict with the KEK-SKS ($\pi^+,K^+$) revised value 5.82$\pm$0.11~MeV \cite{GHM16,BBF17} and with the DA$\Phi$NE-FINUDA ($K^-_{\rm stop},\pi^-$) value 5.85$\pm$0.16~MeV \cite{FINUDA09}.
 Using the former value, one obtains $B_{\Lambda}$(\lamb{7}{Li*})=5.51$\pm$0.11~MeV which together with $B_{\Lambda}$(\lamb{7}{Be})=5.16$\pm$0.09~MeV suggest $B_{\Lambda}$(\lamb{7}{He})=5.86$\pm$0.14~MeV, as listed in the second row of Table~\ref{tab:7Li*}.
-This value is in perfect agreement with $B_{\Lambda}$(\lamb{7}{He})=5.84$\pm$0.07~MeV that according to the discussion in Sect.~\ref{sec:weak} is associated with MAMI's observed sharp $p_{\pi^-}\approx 113.8\pm 0.1$~MeV line argued by them to arise from \lamb{3}{H} weak decay.
-We note that both $B_{\Lambda}$(\lamb{7}{He}) values listed in the last column of Table~\ref{tab:7Li*} are compatible, within uncertainties, with the NLO19+YNN EFT value 5.64$\pm$0.27~MeV \cite{LHMN23}.
+This value is in perfect agreement with $B_{\Lambda}$(\lamb{7}{He})=5.84$\pm$0.07~MeV that according to the discussion in Sect.~\ref{sec:weak} is associated with MAMI's observed sharp $p_{\pi^-}\approx 113.8\pm 0.1$~MeV line.
+We note that both $B_{\Lambda}$(\lamb{7}{He}) values listed in the last column of Table~\ref{tab:7Li*} are compatible, within uncertainties, with the NLO19+YNN EFT calculated value 5.64$\pm$0.27~MeV~\cite{LHMN23}.

 The discussion above assumes a spin-independent ($T=1,A=7$) hypernuclear mass formula linear in the isospin projection $T_z$.
 This provides a good approximation in cases where the corresponding $T=1$ nuclear-core states are spin singlet, as is the case for the dominantly $^1S_0$ ($T=1,A=6$) nuclear cores ($^6$He,$^6$Li,$^6$Be).
 In the general case isospin breaking introduces additional terms, such as ${\vec{\sigma}}_N\cdot{\vec{\sigma}}_{\Lambda}\, \tau_{Nz}$, requiring a more specialized discussion.